 WHEN AND WHERE: We meet at UUCA on Thursday evenings from 7:00 to 8:30, usually in the sanctuary.
 We begin with opening words, the lighting of the chalice, and forty minutes of silent meditation; we usually have a talk or readings, followed by discussion.

-On Sunday mornings our Introduction to Mindfulness and Meditation meets next door in the Emerson Room of the Fahs House.
-In the summer we meet from 8:30 to 9:30 and during the school year, from 11:30 to 12:30.
+On Sunday mornings our Introduction to Mindfulness and Meditation meets next door in the Emerson Room of the Fahs House from 8:30 to 9:30.
 These sessions are more beginner-friendly, with twenty minutes of lightly guided meditation.

 We may be reached by email at email@example.com .
 We would be pleased to add you to our email list which we use only for program announcements and room changes.
 Send Mail